subnr01/javasmartphone/snatara1_Assignment1/ParkingTicket/README.txt

-The objective of this assignment is to simulate the event of a parking ticket voilation in a real world and return the details of the parked car and the resulting fine/penalty incurred with the offence.
+The objective of this assignment is to simulate the event of a parking ticket voilation in a real world and return the details of the parked car, the resulting fine/penalty incurred with the offence and the details of the police officer who issued the ticket/fine/penalty.

 A parking ticket is issued when the parking time surpasses the purchased Parking time and when a police